DelStar/pulsechain/README.md

 ## Connecting a PulseChain Node

-If you were previously running a Testnet V1 node, you can re-use your existing blockchain database by rolling back the blockchain.
+If you were previously running a Testnet V2 node, you can re-use your existing blockchain database by rolling back the blockchain.
 See [Using An Existing Blockchain DB](#using-an-existing-blockchain-db) below.

-> **Warning**: The PulseChain Testnet includes **all** of the Ethereum mainnet state up to block `13,224,745`.
+> **Warning**: The PulseChain Testnet includes **all** of the Ethereum mainnet state up to block `14,360,999`.
 This means that the system requirements for running a node will be high, particularly the storage requirements.
 You should only run your own testnet node if needed for development purposes, etc...

 HARDWARE
-- You will need at least 750 GB of free storage to store the synchronized chain.
+- You will need at least **800 GB** of free storage to store the synchronized chain.
 - At least 4 cores and 8GB of RAM are recommended.

 SOFTWARE